Central Minnesota’s Guide To Planning The Perfect Easter Egg Hunt

 10. Inside couch cushions/chair cushions

 Collect the eggs at the end of hunt and put them in storage for next year.
-There’s no sense in throwing them out.
-Kids only want what’s inside of the egg anyway!
-Do you have any egg hunting tips of your own to share?
+There's no sense in throwing them out.
+Kids only want what's inside of the egg anyway!
+Do you have any egg hunt tips to share?